Breaking the Cycle

 AYD Judo: Heart & Energy

-What if a group of city school students could learn the Olympic sport of judo, practice it to proficiency, compete in local and national tournaments and, most important, apply judo’s self-control concepts to their daily lives?
+What if a group of city school students could learn the Olympic sport of judo, practice it to proficiency, compete in local and national tournaments and, most important, apply judo’s social and emotional learning concepts to their daily lives?